spatie/skeleton-vue/README.md

 Add a link to a site where the component is being demonstrated live.

-## Postcardware

-You're free to use this package (it's [MIT-licensed](LICENSE.md)), but if it makes it to your production environment we highly appreciate you sending us a postcard from your hometown, mentioning which of our package(s) you are using.

-Our address is: Spatie, Samberstraat 69D, 2060 Antwerp, Belgium.

-All postcards are published [on our website](https://spatie.be/opensource/postcards).

 ## Installation

 You can install the package via yarn: